aws/aws-xray-sdk-java/aws-xray-recorder-sdk-benchmark/README.md

 In the latest version of our SDK (2.2.x), the typical request-response lifecycle time is in the order of magnitude of tens of microseconds.
 This execution time is small when compared to the overhead of network IO.
 This is a major improvement over version 2.0.x which had the mentioned performance issue.
 The SDK should now be stable and working as expected as evident with the benchmarking data.

 ### Benchmark Data by SDK Version

+Note that beginning with version 2.7.x, benchmarks are only ran with the Sample Time and Throughput modes.

 #### 1.3.x
 <details><summary>Show</summary>
 <p>